 This is very good news.
 It means that a majority of coffee search terms are from people specifically looking for coffee shops.

-Given that Google is a major source of brand discovery, as demonstrated by the above keywords, you should put a big focus on getting your Google Maps listing optimised.
+Given that Google is a major source of brand discovery, as demonstrated by the above keywords, you should put a big focus on getting your Google Maps listing optimized.

-You’ll need to register your coffee shop with Google Business to get listed on maps in the results page.
+You’ll need to register your coffee shop with Google Business to get listed on maps on the results page.

 It’s free to do so and it’s an absolute priority if you haven’t registered already.